Tronixtek/VT_Skool_/docs/build_system/index.md

 - How does the build system work overall?

-    The `Kolibri Python Package` pipeline creates a `whl` file and triggers every other pipeline.
-Those pipelines download the `whl` (or the `.deb`, in the pi image's case) from the associated build in `Kolibri Python Package` to build their own installer.
+    The `VT_Skool Python Package` pipeline creates a `whl` file and triggers every other pipeline.
+Those pipelines download the `whl` (or the `.deb`, in the pi image's case) from the associated build in `VT_Skool Python Package` to build their own installer.
 See below for more detail.

     One key thing to remember: each build is associated with a specific commit.
 Builds happen as a Github "check" for each commit, and can be found on the associated commit inside of its "checks" links - denoted by a green checkmark (or a red X in the case of a failed build).